 The UC San Diego Center for Community Health supports a variety of programs and projects that seek to increase the health and well-being of children in school settings.
-These programs consist of the Oral Health Promotion Project, Physician Consultation to School District Contracts, and The School Wellness Program.
+These programs consist of School Wellness and Physician Consultation to School District Contracts.

 The School Wellness Program

 The School Wellness Program has been implementing health promotion initiatives in San Diego County schools for over 15 years.
 The program engages with wellness councils, district nutrition leadership, school staff and parents.
 Initiatives aim to enhance learning environments to better promote healthy and sustainable behavior change among elementary school-aged children.

 What We Do

 The School Wellness Program facilitates the creation and translation of school district wellness policy into changes on the ground — putting policy into practice.
 Utilizing evidence-based methods, grounded in behavioral economics, motivate and train cafeteria staff in making changes to the cafeteria environment.
 Training and resources are provided for garden, nutrition and physical activity education in the classroom.
 Lastly, the program engages and empowers parents to create healthier home environments for their families.

 The School Wellness Program has been the Co-Chair of the School and After-School Domain (School Domain) of the San Diego County Childhood Obesity Initiative (COI) since Spring, 2014.
 The School Domain unites schools, after-school programs and other key stakeholders in creating healthy, active and successful learning environments.

 The School Wellness Program has active members in the COI’s District Representatives Network.
 This Network provides a community liaison to every school district wellness council within the County of San Diego.
 Liaisons attend monthly Domain meetings and quarterly District Rep Forums, where they receive resources and training on school wellness policies and health initiatives.